HTMWood/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This project used Python to explore data related to bike share in three major cities.
+This project used Python to explore data related to bike share in three major cities: Chicago, New York City and Washington.

 ### Files used
 The three files containing the city data are but not included in this repository: